 When it comes to length there is a lot more room to move, you can work out your ideal house length and a rough weight estimate to utilise the correct amount of axles then check the regulations around that.
 Most tiny houses in Australia built on trailers will fall into the category of a medium trailer.
 That is with a weight exceeding 3.5 tons but less than 10 tons.
 Here is a link to the Australian government’s regulations for trailers.

 A good tip for those of you building on a trailer is to upgrade the suspension to airbag suspension.
 Air bags improve the handling and reduce the force of the bumps on your structure.
 Take a look at our article exploring the pros and cons of airbag suspension here

 As for the build of the structure itself, there are no specific regulations.
 It’s best just to stick to the Australian building standards.
-If you’re building your tiny house on the back of a vehicle, ensure you register the vehicle before beginning any construction, that way you can get around engineering certificates.
+If you’re building your tiny house on the back of a vehicle, make sure you speak with a vehicle engineer to ensure you can have it signed off, and properly insured.

 Darren and Lisa from Tiny Houses Australia are currently building custom trailers for tiny houses in Australia as well as custom tiny homes.
 They have manufacturing plants in Victoria and Queensland.
 Check out their article on their custom tiny house trailers here

 This is something that should be approached with caution.
 Because of the small amount of regulation surrounding the building of tiny houses in Australia, there are many DIYers giving it a go.
 Although I personally encourage DIY, if you are looking at buying a tiny house built by an unknown builder, it is a good idea to have their work checked over by a qualified builder.
 The flashings and waterproofing should be paid particular attention to, especially if the tiny house in question has moving components such as slide-out rooms or an expandable roof.